rodrigues/rest_model/README.md

       ]
     }

-And you want to transform this input in some instances of a `class User;   attr_accessor :id, :login, :name, :birth;   end`
+And you want to transform this in some instances of a `class User;   attr_accessor :id, :login, :name, :birth;   end`

 With RestModel you can parse the input to instances of `User`:

-    users = User.parse(input, :result)  # starts looking input hash from 'result' key
+    users = User.from_source(input, start_key: 'result')  # starts looking hash from 'result' key

 Just define your `User` class like this:

     class User < RestModel
       id
       property :login
-      property :name,  field: :username                  # input hash key is different from resource key property :birth, field: 'personal_info/birth_date' # digg hash path defined by '/', the last being the key end
+      property :name,  field: :username                  # source key is different from model property property :birth, field: 'personal_info.birth_date' # digg hash path defined by '.', the last being the key end

 ### Model instances array to restful response hash